markwbennett/SPA_Scrape/README.md

 ```

 The script will:
-- Automatically search each court for cases where the specified bar numbers are counsel
+- Automatically search all 17 Texas courts at once for cases where the specified bar numbers are counsel
 - Filter to only active cases (excluding inactive cases)
 - Extract case details including parties, attorneys, and documents
-- Process all pages of results for each court
+- Process all pages of results
 - Save comprehensive results to timestamped output folder

 ## Output